 A great renaissance of public shaming is sweeping our land.
 Justice has been democratized.
 The silent majority are getting a voice.
 But what are we doing with our voice?
 We are mercilessly finding people’s faults.
 We are defining the boundaries of normality by ruining the lives of those outside it.
 We are using shame as a form of social control.
 Publisher of So You’ve Been Publicly Shamed

-Gillian Terzis,, considers Ronson’s latest book, out in the U.S. today, to be “impeccably timed.”
+Gillian Terzis,, considers Ronson’s latest book to be “impeccably timed.”
 Here’s why:

 Oversharing, once seen as the product of poor (and almost exclusively female) self-restraint, is more accurately understood in the context of the ‘liking’ economy as a form of strategic revelation in service of clicks, likes, retweets and faves.
 The social media ‘pile on’ seems to function similarly.
 The momentum of public outrage and the attendant clicks quickly eclipse any genuine moral conviction.

 Driven and amplified by social media, the pile-on seems a contemporary phenomenon.
 Outrage has been commodified, and savvy media outlets couldn’t be happier about it.
 But its animating impulses are as old as time: it’s often as much about righting wrongs as it is about basking in the approval from others.
 Pile-ons, perhaps because of their ferocity, are ripe for backlash…

 One such pile-on happened to Justine Sacco in 2013 after tweeting “Going to Africa.
 Hope I don’t get AIDS.
 Just kidding.
 I’m white!”
 Among other consequences, she lost her PR job.
 “Sacco’s offence, according to Ronson, was not that her comments were racist or ignorant, but that they were stripped out of context — a rookie error for a terrible comedian.
 The magnitude of her public annihilation seemed disproportionate,” states Terzis.